Snecma leverages existing technology and its support foundation for a potential new engine.

 VILLAROCHE, France -- Global demographic shifts in the business jet market, a strong forecast for continued growth in that fleet, and environmental pressures facing engine performance and fuel consumption compelled Snecma to explore entering the bizav market.
 In a mere 22 months from program launch in January 2006 to running the $100 million core engine demonstrator program, Snecma thinks its 9,500- to 12,000-pound thrust Silvercrest power-plant could be ready to enter service in 2013 on a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "CFM56 Reliability For Silvercrest Engine".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "CFM56 Reliability For Silvercrest Engine".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.